is-project-4th-year/FitMatchAI_IS_Project/AndroidStudioProjects/Fitmatch/technical.md

 - Using a **machine learning model** to map user profiles to an appropriate **plan variant / microcycle**.
 - Updating plans **week by week** based on adherence and progress, instead of remaining static.

-The current production Random Forest model achieves **~90% accuracy** on held-out test data when predicting the appropriate plan category for a user profile.

 ---